Bakery Square

 Bakery Square is an open-air shopping and office development in the Pittsburgh neighborhood of Larimer, adjacent to the neighborhoods of Shadyside and East Liberty in the city's East End.
 Bakery Square is located on 5.1 acres along Penn Avenue.

 History

 The main Bakery Square building was built as a Nabisco factory in 1918 and operated until 1998.
 Regional Industrial Development Corporation of Southwest Pennsylvania bought the building in 1999 and leased it to the Atlantic Baking Company, which was subsequently merged with Bake-Line Group and then went bankrupt in 2004.
 In 2006, the City of Pittsburgh declared the building blighted, paving the way for a redevelopment plan by Walnut Capital in 2007.
 The building opened after remodeling in May 2010.

 In June 2014, President Barack Obama visited TechShop, a workshop and prototyping studio, in Bakery Square.

-Office Tenants
+Office tenants

-Bakery Square has 216,080 square feet of office space.
-More than half the space is leased by Google.
-Other tenants include:
+Bakery Square has approximately 950,000 square feet of office space.
+The campus is home to major tenants including: